prakhar1989/docker-curriculum/README.md

 docker run -d --net foodtrucks -p 5000:5000 --name foodtrucks-web prakhar1989/foodtrucks-web
 ```

-Now imagine you are distributing your app to a friend or running on a server that has docker installed, you can get a whole app running with just command!
+Now imagine you are distributing your app to a friend, or running on a server that has docker installed.
+You can get a whole app running with just one command!

 ```javascript
 $ git clone https://github.com/prakhar1989/FoodTrucks
 $ cd FoodTrucks
 $ ./setup-docker.sh
 ```
 And that's it!
-If you ask me, I find this to be an extremely awesome and powerful of sharing and running your applications!
+If you ask me, I find this to be an extremely awesome, and a powerful way of sharing and running your applications!

 <a id="docker-links"></a>
 ##### Docker Links